The Anesthesia Gas Machine

 For more detail, download rules from Oklahoma State University for compressed gases- safe handling or the Compressed gas safety guide from Stony Brook SUNY.

 Main electrical power is supplied to the gas machine through a single power cord which can become dislodged.
 Because of this possibility, as well as the possibility of main electrical power loss, new gas machines must be equipped with battery backup sufficient for at least 30 minutes of limited operation.
 What functions remain powered during this period is device-specific, so one must familiarize oneself with the characteristics of each model.
-For example, if you disconnect electrical power from the ADU, it loses monitors (right screen), but gas delivery and ventilation continue during the period when you are relying on battery backup.

 Devices (or techniques) which do not rely on wall outlet electrical power include: